ViscousTests/website/content/docs/what-to-believe.md

  - [Antifragile](https://en.wikipedia.org/wiki/Antifragile) discusses how it
    might be ideal to have many strongly supported ideas fight it out in e.g. a market to find the best ones and move the whole system forward optimally.

+This is related to the idea of "science advances one funeral at a time", which assumes that (1) famous accomplished sciences direct future research and (2) these scientists have entrenched beliefs.
+These things combined mean new research directions that do not fit into the beliefs of the accomplished scientists do not get funding/attention.
+It would be nice if this wasn't as true, but at the least there is still advancement \*shrug\*.